intuit/wasabi/slate/source/includes/_getting_started.md

 }
 ```

-You can assign a user with a unique ID (e.g. 'userID1') to the experiment by calling this API Request:
+You can assign a user with a unique ID (e.g. 'userID1') to the experiment by making this HTTP request:

 <div></div>

 > Record an impression: